-If you are still unable to import HEVC-encoded files into Adobe Premiere Pro CC after upgrading, it may be because your HEVC files use variable framerate (VFR).
+If you are still unable to import HEVC-encoded files into Adobe Premiere Pro CC after upgrading, it may be because your HEVC files use variable frame rate (VFR).
 Although Premiere Pro had an update to support VFR, it still can't deal with most of VFR videos.
-You need to convert your videos from variable framerate to constant framerate using a converter, such as VideoProc Converter.
+You need to convert your videos from variable frame rate to constant frame rate using a HEVC to MP4 converter, such as VideoProc Converter.
 This probably solves your problem.

 As mentioned above, HEVC was first added to the supported native video formats with the release of Adobe Premiere Pro CC 2015.1 update.
-Nevertheless, importing HEVC files into Premiere Pro is still a headache problem.
-Let's not to say some 10-bit HEVC videos shot in DLOG-M. Then, transcoding HEVC files becomes a highly recommended method, especially if your files are in 4K HEVC and you don't have a high-end computer.
+However, importing HEVC files into Premiere Pro is still a headache.